BondGraphTools/BondGraphTools/docs/tutorials/modularity.rst

 ==============================================
 Overview
 --------
-Goal:To build and simulate a simple reaction A = B, and exploit modularity to substitute in different reactions structures.
+Goal: To build and simulate a simple reaction A = B, and exploit modularity to substitute in different reactions structures.

 Difficulty: Intermediate